-Having opened himself to healing and wholeness, Hamilton now had to deal with what had occurred: His prayer was being answered.
-He was becoming the even-tempered person he had believed himself to be but was not.
-His wife and the people at the office recognized the change before he did, and Hamilton found this scary.
+Having opened himself to healing and wholeness, Hamilton was now having to deal with what had occurred: His prayer was being answered.
+He was becoming the eventempered person he had believed himself to be but was not.
+His wife and the people at the office recognized the change even before he did.
+Hamilton found this to be scary.
 And no wonder, because it is.
-When wholesome, newly discovered aspects of ourselves emerge, we often try to hold on to the familiar.
-What God asks is that we move into new growth and move on.
+When wholesome, newly-discovered aspects of ourselves emerge, we often try to hold on to the familiar.
+What God asks of us is that we live into new growth and move on.

 In my own journey, I experience the rebelling stage most often in those moments throughout the day when a window of time opens.
-Often it is in those five or ten bonus minutes when someone is late for an appointment, or I arrive early for a meeting and am sitting in the car in the parking lot.
+It is those five or ten bonus minutes when an appointment is late, or when I arrive early for a meeting and am sitting in the car in the parking lot.
 During those times I listen to this conversation in my head: